jankenshow/k8s_webApp/README.md

 Server Version: v1.20.2
 ```

-Minikube creates vm on your mac (host PC), and
-kubernetes cluster runs on this vm.
+Minikube creates vm on your mac (host PC), and kubernetes cluster runs on this vm.
+Although Minikube recommends docker as a vm driver, docker on mac (darwin) couldn't use ingress addon.
+So, in this project, we use hyperkit as a vm driver.

 ## Installartion requirements